Project Overview

 The first step in the Environmental Assessment (EA) process is the preparation of a Terms of Reference (ToR).
 The ToR outlines the detailed workplan for how the EA will be prepared and what will be studied.
 An important part of this first step is the requirement to identify the project scope and to consider a range of alternatives.
 Once the ToR is approved by the Ministry of the Environment, Conservation and Parks (MECP), the Town can proceed to the second step of the process and carry out the Environmental Assessment.

-The ToR is being developed with extensive community engagement and consultation with the Government Review Team and Indigenous communities.
+The ToR has been developed with extensive community engagement and consultation with the Government Review Team and Indigenous communities.
 Community engagement includes open houses, public meetings, newspaper and social media postings, and the establishment of a project webpage.
 The steps involved in preparing the ToR are as follows.

 Spring 2024: Notice of Commencement of ToR and Public Information Centre (PIC) No.1